mikebiz/quic-cert-user/scripts/README.md

 * These scripts disable or bypass TLS validation during Chrome launch for local testing.
 * **Never use in production environments.**

----

-Would you like me to overwrite the existing `README.md` with this content and regenerate the ZIP for download?